parasolja/parasolja/README.md

 - 👋 Hi, I’m @parasolja
 - 👀 I’m interested in creating modern, elegant and intuitive applications and learn new stuff.
 - 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on exiting projects.
 - 📫 How to reach me: solyar on Discord or drop me a line at solya.repko@gmail.com

 <!---